Reconstructing Toponium using Recursive Jigsaw Reconstruction: Analysis

 \section{Analysis}

 In this study, we present two variables that can improve the sensitivity for the toponium analysis in the $\ttbar$ dilepton final state.
 This includes $\Delta \phi(t\Bar{t})$ which is the difference in azimuthal angle of a reconstructed top quark pair, and $\nchel$ which is defined as the scalar product of the lepton's momenta obtained by first boosting the lepton to the $\ttbar$ CoM frame of reference and then boosting it to the parent top-quark frame.
-In this procedure the top quark is not boosted to the CoM frame.
-As shown in Figure \ref{fig:truth_delta_phi_nchel}, the parton-level distributions are presented for these variables for both the $\ttbar$ and toponium samples.
-Both exhibit quite distinctive behaviour that differs between the signal and the background.
-The correlations between the $\Delta \phi(t\Bar{t})$ and $\nchel$ variables are presented in Figure~\ref{fig:corr}.
+The $\nchel$ variable is motivated from the $c_{\rm hel}$ variable~\cite{CMS:2025kzt,ATLAS:2026dbe} but is evaluated in a different frame of reference, in particular in this procedure the top quark is not boosted to the CoM frame.
+As shown in Figure \ref{fig:truth_delta_phi_nchel}, the truth-level distributions are presented for these variables for both the $\ttbar$ and toponium samples which are irrespective of the application of reconstruction algorithm.
+The reconstructed level distributions, obtained after applying reconstruction method A are shown in \autoref{fig:reco_delphi_nchell}.
+The correlations between the $\Delta \phi(t\Bar{t})$ and $\nchel$ variables are presented in Figure~\ref{fig:corr} when using method A for reconstruction.

 Nine regions are constructed in the phase space of the $\Delta \phi(t\Bar{t})$ and $N_{chel}$ variables.
 The bins considered are as follows:

 The significance metric is defined as $\frac{S}{\sqrt{S+B}}$, where $S$ represents the toponium yield and $B$ represents the $\ttbar$ yield.
 We use the observable $M_{t\Bar{t}}$ to evaluate the significance, and the results are presented in Figure \ref{fig:significance_and_mttbar}.